tracker1/personal/developer-setup-windows-wsl.md

 practice suggestions from NIST and other security advisories.
 It's also best to keep it until/unless there is a belief of a breach of security.

-Once you have LastPass installed, you can use that to remember your other passphrases in use.
-You usually only really need to remember your system login(s) and your lastpass in practice.
-For personal use, you might also consider BitWarden as an alternative password manager.
+Once you have Bitwarden, LastPass or another password manager installed, you can use that to remember your other passphrases in use.
+You usually only really need to remember your system login(s) and your password manager in practice.

 # Configurations